JenesisFWork/RockPaperScissors/README.md

 # RockPaperScissors
-Game of Rock, Paper, Scissors on Microsoft Studio
+I programmed a game of Rock, Paper, Scissors using C++ on Microsoft Visual Studio.